 Urban Gardening (Greenhouse, Fruit Trees, Compost, Xeriscape)

-Despite our small space, we are able to grow many fresh vegetables each summer in our urban garden.
-The raised beds allow us to add compost each year, and we use drip irrigation run by a timer to minimize water evaporation and erosion.
-In the past we also used vertical growing space and repurposed containers with our pallet gardens for growing greens and topsy-turvy tomato buckets.
+Despite our small space, we are able to grow many vegetables each summer in our urban garden.
+Raised beds allow us to easily add compost, and we use drip irrigation run by a timer to minimize water evaporation and erosion.
+In the past we also used vertical growing space, repurposed containers, and topsy-turvy tomato buckets.
 Surplus vegetables can be preserved using our canning equipment or donated to our neighbors at the Missoula Food Bank.
-Feel free to taste some of our veggies the next time you’re at our site!
+Feel free to grab some of our veggies the next time you’re at MUD!

 - Planting a Successful Home Vegetable Garden (MSU Extension)